By Erik Marcus

 Impairments in judgment and reduced inhibitions brought on by drinking make this drug a key factor in countless crimes.
-Numerous studies have found that alcohol is associated with about half of all cases of domestic violence and sexual assault.
+Numerous studies have linked alcohol use to about half of all of domestic violence and sexual assault cases.

 So, with all that said, temper each unit of enthusiasm for booze with about ten parts restraint and caution.
-I’ll leave you with some thoughtful guidance from Bill Hicks.
+Her is some thoughtful guidance from Bill Hicks.

 Now that I’ve assuaged my conscience by offering the requisite cautions, here’s what you need to know about vegan alcohol choices.